 Each year students face unique challenges and while there is plenty to learn from peers we’ve found that a mix of ages brings even more wisdom to the table.
 At Ropes high school students of all ages are invited to take risks and show up to challenge and support other freshman, sophomores, juniors, and seniors.

-Arrive at 5:30 and share some of the things were grateful for in spite of our busy lives.
+Arrive at 10 AM and share some of the things were grateful for in spite of our busy lives.
 Hike out to our campfire spot, set up a tarp if it’s rainy and get a fire started via friction with bowdrill, handrill or flint and steel, and share some food and maybe a tasty treat.
-After eating there’s time for a night hike, a high energy night activity, theater games, or maybe even a rumpus card game called Mao that’s become a bit of a tradition.
-Later in the evening the group generally engages in deeper conversation.
+After eating there’s time for a hike, a high energy activity, theater games, or maybe even a rumpus card game called Mao that’s become a bit of a tradition.
+Later in the day the group generally engages in deeper conversation.
 For example, instructors may pose a question such as, “How do you deal with stress and anxiety?”
 Stories, strategies and conversations follow.
-At the end of the evening we clean up camp, pack up our gear and head back down the trail to meet parents.
+At the end of the day we clean up camp, pack up our gear and head back down the trail to meet parents.

 See you in the woods!